Strontium Dog: The Killing: Reception

 Strontium Dog: The Killing received mixed reviews from critics.
 Computer and Video Games praised the graphics, particularly the well-drawn and animated depiction of the Johnny Alpha character, which was recognizable from the 2000 AD comics.
 However, the magazine criticized the limited documentation, noting that the instruction manual was very brief and Quicksilva suggested reading back issues of the comic to fill in the gaps.
-The reviewer found the game entertaining but difficult to play.
+The game was characterized as entertaining but difficult to play.

 Your Spectrum reviewers found the gameplay tedious, with the player wandering aimlessly and only occasionally engaging in combat.
-They lamented that the game, despite its size, lacked substantial content.
+They wrote that the game, despite its size, lacked substantial content.

 Crash magazine's reviewer was critical of the game, stating that it consisted mainly of empty or repetitive rooms with flashing force fields.
 The reviewer noted the needlessly ruthless opening routine involving human sacrifice and criticized the jerky graphics, poor sound, and lack of animation.
-The game's confusing layout and unbalanced enemy difficulty were also highlighted as issues.
-While the use of color was praised, the reviewer found the game lacking in original and appealing elements, ultimately deeming it a disappointment.
+The game's confusing layout and unbalanced enemy difficulty were also mentioned as issues.
+The reviewer found the game colorful but lacking in original and appealing elements, ultimately deeming it a disappointment.

 Sinclair Programs described the game's maze as simple to map but intricate, requiring both luck and skill to defeat enemies.
 The reviewer suggested that the game might not appeal to everyone.

-Home Computing Weekly praised graphics and sound.
+Home Computing Weekly said that graphics and sound were 'extremely good'.
 The enemies were described as standard but powerful.
 However, the originality was criticized, with the game structure being compared to Atic Atac.